My Tokyo Guide

 In recent years, the temple’s popularity has continued to grow due to its pop cultural connections.
 The famous manga and anime series GeGeGe no Kitaro regularly features the temple.
 As such, one of the first things you’ll encounter is Kitaro Chaya Jindaiji, a souvenir shop filled with memorabilia from the series.
 Fans of anime will enjoy the building’s cute design and one-of-a-kind souvenirs.

 If you plan on spending more time in the Chofu area, there are numerous other attractions to check out.
 Consider a trip to the Tokyo Racecourse, where you can bet on horses or simply enjoy the thrill of a race.
-Or check the calendar for events Ajinomoto Stadium.
-This 50,000-capacity venue is home to two J-League soccer teams: F.C.
-Tokyo, and Tokyo Verdy.
+The racetrack has a large slide and a miniature bullet train, and places for parents and children to have fun together.
+Or check the calendar for events at Ajinomoto Stadium.
+This 48,000-capacity venue is home to two J-League soccer teams: FC Tokyo and Tokyo Verdy.